ofunkey/Web/README.md

 # Web Visualization Dashboard (Lattitude)

 ## Background
 Data is more powerful when we share it with others!

+## Latitude - Latitude Analysis Dashboard with Attitude

 In this project, a web visualization dashboard is created to show off the analysis of weather changes at different latitudes relative to the equator line.
 The data visualization shows temperature, humidity, cloudiness and wind speed trend.
 It also provided insights that cities closer to the equator line are warmer.